 Vandewater barn (Meadow Brook Farm), 3100 270th Street, Orient (Adair County) - Between Greenfield and Winterset, on IA 92, take Vinton Avenue (P39) south.
 At 270th Street (G53), turn right (west).
 Go one mile west of Hebron Methodist Church.
 Barn was built by Henry Vandewater in 1911 and has been in the family since.
 It has notched beams, pegs, mortise and tendon joints and a memorable wooden cupola.
 More photos here.

 Dodd barn, 1854 40th Street, Ackley (Franklin County) - Travel four miles west of Ackley on IA 57.
 Turn north on S55 for two miles to 40th Street.
 Go 1/2-mile west.
 Barn was built by Ernest Aldinger, one of three Aldinger brothers who built farms within a mile of each other.
-Another photo here.
+More photos here.

 Boriskey Barn, 2115 230th Street, Marshalltown (Marshall County) - At intersection of US 30 and IA 330, go north on IA 330 for 1.3 miles and turn left onto short gravel drive that crosses to county road E41 (230th Street).
 Turn left again (west) and go 0.7 miles.
 Barn is on the right (north).
 Barn known as "long horse barn on 30" was manufactured by Super Structures, Albert Lea, and built in 1958.
 Has laminated curved rafters.
 Native lumber in horse stalls.
 More photos here.

-Dobbin Round barn, 2551 Brown Avenue, State Center (Marshall County) - From State Center, go west one mile to Cooper Avenue (S52), and turn south.
+Dobbin Round barn, 2551 Brown Avenue, State Center (Marshall County) - From State Center, on US 30 go west one mile to Cooper Avenue (S52) and turn south.
 Turn right (west) onto 255th St, then left onto Brown Ave.
 The 1917 barn was a pre-cut structure designed and made to order by Gordon Van Tine, Davenport, for $6000.
 Carpenters like Ike Ingersol and Amos Thompson assembled the numbered pieces into the 65-foot diameter barn with silo in the middle.
-(Award of Distinction).
-More photos here.
+This barn is currently under restoration.
+(Photo by Dave Austin).
+Many more photos here, 2021 & 2012.

-Buck barn, 1271 285th Street, State Center (Marshall County - From State Center, go west one mile to Cooper Avenue (S52).
+Buck barn (or “The Little Barn”), 1271 285th Street, State Center (Marshall County) - From State Center, go west one mile to Cooper Avenue (S52).
 Go 4.5 miles south to 285th Street.
 Turn left on gravel.
 Barn is at first place on left.
 Barn is an example of how a potential tear-down can be turned into a jewel.
 It has a wonderful cupola.
+(Photo by Dave Austin).
 More photos here.

 Russell & Danielle O’Rourke Farm, 25623 710th Ave, Colo (Story County) - Take the new US 30 eastward from the intersection with US 65.
 Turn south onto 710th Street.
-Barn is on the west side of 710th St. This barn, part of a lovely farmstead, was built in 1885 for horses.
+Barn is on the west side of 710th Street.
+This barn, part of a lovely farmstead, was built in 1885 for horses.
 Barn is on National Register.
-Read more about this barn here.
+Click to read more about this barn.

 Rimathe Barn, 51349 Highway 210, Slater (Story County) - It's the first farm east of Slater on IA Highway 210.
 This 30x50 foot barn has been used and beloved by the family since it was built in 1929 by the owner's uncle.
 The barn was in tough shape after a tornado, but owner, Wayne Rimathe, at great effort, recently restored it.
 Click here to read more of the story.